qihongl/learn-hippo/docs/paper_task_encoding/progress.md

 - 2026-08-31: rebuilt the paper-style report with multiseed learning curves, seed-level outcomes, the exact mixed-objective audit, the credit factorial, actual laptop runtimes, Della placement instructions, and explicit limitations.
+- 2026-09-01: completed the predeclared 12-run optimizer-stability screen on Della.
+  Constant learning rate with batch 32 was the only cell to pass all three paired seeds, with final endpoint probabilities of 0.9929, 0.9969, and 0.9965.
+Constant batch 16 failed final-window stability in one seed; each cosine cell retained a nonboundary solution in one seed.
+Large earlier excursions remain visible.
+- 2026-09-01: preserved a timed-out 90-minute array task, reran only its unchanged manifest index with a two-hour limit, fetched and checksum-verified all 51 files, and registered both Slurm jobs in local provenance.
+The full raw run remains under `/scratch/gpfs/KNORMAN/qlu`; compact summaries and every seed trajectory are versioned for reporting.